 Do Smokeless Fire Pits Work?

 Smokeless fire pits use advanced technology to eliminate most smoke coming from your fire.
 That means you can chill in the backyard or at the campgrounds without your clothes smelling like smoke and without bothering neighbors.
 An added benefit is that smokeless fire pits generally leave behind less ash.
 Smokeless fire pits may not be completely smoke-free, but newer technologies enable them to get pretty darn close.So, how do smokeless fire pits work?
 Smokeless fire pits have a double-walled construction.
 Air is pulled between the walls at the bottom of the fire pit and heated from the fire.
 Hot air naturally rises, so the heated air then escapes through vents at the top of the pit, where it mixes with smoke from the fire.
 As the heated air mixes with smoke, it re-burns the smoke, virtually eliminating smoke from escaping your fire pit.
+Low airflow worsens smoke, so smokeless pits are designed with clever airflow systems to increase heat and facilitate the secondary burn at the top of the flame.

 What Fuel Is Best For A Fire Pit?